Vyral/base-template/_posts/2019-07-11-the-6th-and-final-path-to-success-accountability.md

 {% include pullquote.html %}

 Besides yourself or perhaps your spouse, who helps to hold you accountable to your goals?
 Do you have a coach, team leader, or peer who will hold you to your aspirations?
-As the adage goes, “To get the next level in your life will require a different perspective and a higher level of thinking than the perspective and level of thinking that got you to where you are.”
+As the adage goes, “To get to the next level in your life will require a different perspective and a higher level of thinking than the perspective and level of thinking that got you to where you are.”

 You’re always encouraged to visit our website [RealEstateCareersInUtah.com](https://realestatecareersinutah.com/){: target="_blank"} to sign up for our real estate newsletter.
 There, you can also sign up for our business planning clinic, or else book a one-on-one appointment with us to dive deeper into a valuable conversation about you and your business.